Azure/RGCOPY/rgcopy-docu.md

 **`installExtensionsSapMonitor`** |**[array]**: Names of VMs for deploying the SAP Monitor Extension.<BR>Alternatively, you can set the Azure tag `rgcopy.Extension.SapMonitor` for the VM.
 If you do not want to install the SAP Monitor Extension although the Azure tag has been set, use switch `ignoreTags`.

 ### Cost Efficiency
-You can save Azure costs by using RGCOPY [Archive Mode](./rgcopy-docu.md#Archive-Mode) and [Update Mode](./rgcopy-docu.md#Update-Mode) as described above.
-This chapter describes how to save costs caused by RGCOPY.

 By default, RGCOPY does not delete all its intermediate storage (snapshots in source RG, file backups).
 This can save a lot of time when regularly copying the same resource group.
 However, the intermediate storage results in Azure charges.

 The following parameters activate additional steps at the very end of an RGCOPY run: